annetanael/annetanael/README.md

 ### ¡Hola! ✨
 I’m Anne, a content professional from the Philippines.
 I’m passionate about languages, detailed style guides, and clear, effective UX copy.
-I speak Tagalog, English, and Spanish, and am currently learning Japanese.

 I haven’t used GitHub in years.
 To be honest, I already forgot everything I was working on, and I have _no_ idea how this whole thing works anymore.